-where R is the scalar curvature.
-If $R>0$ everywhere on the manifold $B$, and since $-\sum_{i} D_{i}D^{i}$ is positive defined, the Dirac operator cannot have zero-modes.
-Furthermore, a theorem by Lawson and Yau \cite{Lawson-Yau} states that on any compact space $B$ with non-abelian symmetry group $G$, there is always a $G-$invariant metric of positive curvature.
-Thus, we cannot obtain massless fermions in four dimensions from Dirac fermions in $4+n$ dimensions.
-What can be said about Rarita-Schwinger fields?
-After all in $N=8$ SUGRA we start not with Dirac spinors but with Rarita-Schwinger fields in eleven dimensions, which after dimensional reduction give raise to four-dimensional Dirac spinors.
-The problem of obtaining four-dimensional chiral $\frac{1}{2}$ fermions from Rarita-Schwinger fields in higher dimension has been studied by Witten who also carried out the general analysis of whether chirality could be generated from Kaluza-Klein theories.
-We are essentially summarizing his arguments \cite{K-K-Witten2}.
-He showed by using Atiyah-Hirzebruch theorem \cite{Atiyah-Hirzebruch} that the zero-modes of the Rarita-Schwinger operator on any homogeneous space $G/H$ form a real representation leading to vector-like quantum numbers in four dimensions.
-It is then imposible to reproduce a chiral low-energy field theory in four dimensions using the Kaluza-Klein program.
+What can we say about Rarita-Schwinger fields?
+After all, in $N=8$ SUGRA we do not start with Dirac spinors but rather with Rarita-Schwinger fields in eleven dimensions, giving rise after dimensional reduction to four-dimensional Dirac fermions.
+The problem of obtaining four-dimensional chiral spin-$\frac{1}{2}$ fermions from Rarita-Schwinger fields in higher dimension has been studied by Witten, who also carried out the general analysis of whether chirality could be generated from Kaluza-Klein theories.
+Here we are essentially summarizing his arguments \cite{K-K-Witten2}.
+By using the Atiyah-Hirzebruch theorem \cite{Atiyah-Hirzebruch}, he showed that the zero-modes of the Rarita-Schwinger operator on any homogeneous space~$G/H$ are in a real representation leading to vector-like quantum numbers in four dimensions.
+It is therefore imposible to reproduce a chiral low-energy field theory in four dimensions implementing the Kaluza-Klein program on eleven-dimensional SUGRA.

-The only way to avoid Witten's result without renouncing to Kaluza-Klein ideas is to consider internal manifolds that are neither coset spaces nor compact \cite{Wetterich}.
-There is besides another way to bypass the problem of chiral fermions by including gauge fields in the higher-dimensional theory \cite{gauge-d>4}.
-This last proposal, however, spoils the most relevant aim of Kaluza-Klein theories, namely, the unification of gravity with Yang-Mills theories in a geometrical setting.
+The only way to avoid Witten's result without renouncing to the Kaluza-Klein ideas is to consider internal manifolds that are neither coset spaces nor compact \cite{Wetterich}.
+Another way to bypass the problem of generating chiral fermions is including gauge fields in the higher-dimensional theory \cite{gauge-d>4}.
+This last proposal, however, spoils the most relevant aim of Kaluza-Klein theories, namely, the unification of gravity with Yang-Mills theories in a geometrical framework.
 One needs other principles to justify the presence of gauge symmetries in higher dimensions.
-String theory is the only candidate which generates at the same time extra gauge symmetries, chirality, and a likely consistent quantum theory of the gravitational field.
+String theory is the only candidate generating at the same time extra gauge symmetries, chirality, and a likely consistent quantum theory of the gravitational field.